 I don’t remember what the different apple varieties are, although each branch is labelled.
 Suffice it to say that if we treat these trees well, we should have a good bounty of different apples.

-So, about a week ago we got them planted.
+So, in the Fall we got them planted.
 That hole in the above picture may not look very big or deep, but it is.
 It is easily 2 times the width and depth of the fruit tree itself.
 This is a very important step.

 Prepare your hole well!
 You only get one chance at it – make sure you dig a deep and wide hole!